 Framework and topicality are most persuasive to me when they answer the question “Should this particular affirmative have been read?” rather than nebulous justifications for the way debates ought occur.
 Therefore, comparative analysis is necessary – compare the world of the negative’s interpretation with that of the affirmative’s interpretation with regard to the impacts of the position.
 Specifically, show me how the standards of your interpretation best resolve the impacts of fairness and/or education.
 On the flip side, conditionality bad and other forms of theory feel more designed to punish actions that have occurred in the round with the intent to stop those actions from occurring in the future.
 Overall, I don’t have any strong feelings regarding conditionality, so I can be equally persuaded to vote either way.
 I’m much more hesitant to vote on other types of theory, such as “you must give us your interp within X minutes” or “you cannot read two theory positions” as they often end up unnecessarily convoluted and seem to skirt the overall substance of debate.

 Disads are great.
 I read them a lot as a debater, and I enjoy specific link level analysis as well as impact interaction that begins in the first neg speech.
 Tell me how your impact scenario complicates the aff’s scenarios and what that means for the progression of the debate.
-Offense is often underutilized on disadvantages, likely because it’s easier to think of defense rather than offense; as a result, accurate offense read on disads will be rewarded with higher speaker points.
+Offense is often underutilized on disadvantages.

-I assume all counterplans to be conditional unless otherwise stated.
+I assume all counterplans to be conditional.
 I have a special place in my heart for advantage counterplans and PICs.
 I have a high threshold for "cheating" counterplans, such as delay, veto, plan is a secret, and other positions like that.
 I believe multiple contradictory counterplans to be abusive but I can be persuaded otherwise.

 I enjoy good kritik debate, as those were the debates I most often found myself in as a debater.
 I also feel that these types of debates often suffer greatly from shadow extensions and a general lack of warrants, particularly when comparing the world of the alternative to the world of the aff's advocacy.
 Specific link analysis is your best friend in this debate, as I believe there are situations in which the link to the K is tenuous at best or nonexistent at worst.
 K vs K debates often come down to root cause claims, so ensure that you have a robust defense of your impact controlling the root cause debate and explain how your impacts frame other impacts.
 Finally, if you enjoy framing your opponent out, tell me why your framing means I don't even evaluate the aff/K beyond just mentioning that it does.
 I find that debaters often rely on claiming they've framed out their opponents without actually telling me how they do or what it means for my evaluation of the debate.

-I am most familiar with Marx, CRT, queer theory, and anthro literature, but have some knowledge of postmodern theorists like Deleuze and Guattari, Foucault, and others.
-I hate hate hate psychoanalysis for a litany of reasons.
-I enjoy innovate and non-traditional kritikal strategies and arguments.
+I enjoy innovate and non-traditional strategies and arguments.
 Even though I am open to arguments about the harmful nature of flow-centric debate, I find it hard to separate my decision from the flow and need very well impacted out justifications for ignoring the flow.

 A Final Note

 Debate has been incredibly important to me, and I take my job as a critic very seriously.
 I enjoy educating students and helping them become better debaters.
 If you have questions, ask and I will try my best to explain my response in a way that is accessible to you.
-Simultaneously, I do not respond well (read, at all) to abrasive or intentionally inflammatory communication post round.
+Simultaneously, I do not respond well (read: at all) to abrasive or intentionally inflammatory post-round communication.

 If you made it this far in my philosophy, make a cool reference about sharks, Nintendo, or Pokémon and I'll add an extra point to your speaks.